w15546251-afk/new-da-hood-farm/README.md

     if not cf or not camera then return end

     camera.CFrame = CFrame.new(camera.CFrame.Position, cf.Position)
-    task.wait(0.06)
+    task.wait(0.04)

     local screenPos, onScreen = camera:WorldToViewportPoint(cf.Position)
     if not onScreen or screenPos.Z <= 0 then return end

-    -- Shifted X coordinate to the left by 20 pixels local x, y = screenPos.X - 20, screenPos.Y
+    local x, y = screenPos.X - 20, screenPos.Y

     pcall(function()
         VirtualInputManager:SendMouseMoveEvent(x, y, workspace)
-        task.wait(0.08)
+        task.wait(0.04)
         VirtualInputManager:SendMouseButtonEvent(x, y, 0, true, workspace, 0)
-        task.wait(0.08)
+        task.wait(0.04)
         VirtualInputManager:SendMouseButtonEvent(x, y, 0, false, workspace, 0)
     end)
 end

--- Teleport directly to money drops within 20 studs after breaking a cashier and collect them local function collectMoneyDropsByTeleportingWithin20Studs()
+-- Optimized collection loop using cached folders & minimal yields local function collectMoneyDropsByTeleportingWithin20Studs()
     local startTime = tick()

-    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 4.5) do local char = LocalPlayer.Character
+    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 3.0) do local char = LocalPlayer.Character
         if not char or not char:FindFirstChild("HumanoidRootPart") then break end local rootPart = char.HumanoidRootPart

         rootPart.Anchored = false

+        if not DropFolder then
+            IgnoredFolder = workspace:FindFirstChild("Ignored")
-        local dropFolder = workspace:FindFirstChild("Ignored") and workspace.Ignored:FindFirstChild("Drop")
+            DropFolder = IgnoredFolder and IgnoredFolder:FindFirstChild("Drop")
-        if not dropFolder then
+            if not DropFolder then
                 task.wait(0.3)
                 continue
             end
+        end

         local foundAny = false
-        for _, obj in ipairs(dropFolder:GetChildren()) do
+        for _, obj in ipairs(DropFolder:GetChildren()) do
             if obj.Name == "MoneyDrop" and obj.Parent then
                 local cf = getObjectCFrame(obj)
                 if cf then